Uncertainty About Uncertainty - Goldman Reveals The 'Hidden Risks'

 Everyone's got something to add that they imagine is incremental, and thanks to the rampant proliferation of VIX ETPs, a whole lot of retail investors now fancy themselves futures traders.

-So if the homegamers feel like they need to weigh in and explain why they just doubled down on their inverse VIX ETP (NASDAQ:XIV) position and if every newsletter purveyor and/or "risk manager" feels like they need to pen an Op-ed or otherwise comment to the mainstream financial news media, Wall Street is now engaged in a similar scramble to document what's going on with volatility, which means the Marko Kolanovics and Rocky Fishmans of the world are hard at work.
+So, if the homegamers feel like they need to weigh in and explain why they just doubled down on their inverse VIX ETP (NASDAQ:XIV) position and if every newsletter purveyor and/or "risk manager" feels like they need to pen an Op-ed or otherwise comment to the mainstream financial news media, Wall Street is now engaged in a similar scramble to document what's going on with volatility, which means the Marko Kolanovics and Rocky Fishmans of the world are hard at work.

 On Tuesday evening, Goldman put out something called "The upside of boring: Risks & asset allocation in low vol regimes," a note I've playfully dubbed the bank's "magnum-volpus" (get it?).